shrikantkalar023/learning-nodejs/README.md

 57. **JWT** - JSON Web Token.
 Long str identifying a user.
 Used for securely transmitting information between parties as a JSON object.
 Signed using a secret or public/private key pair.
 Has 3 parts - Header, Payload, Signature.

 <!-- TODO: add whole auth process note -->

+58. **Information Expert Principle** - an object that has enough info and is an expert in a given area, that obj should be responsible for making decisions and performing tasks related to that area.

+59. **Arrow Fns** use when creating standalone fns. **Regular Fns** use when creating methods inside objects/class.